genomicsITER/RSV/README.md

   </a>
 </p>

 **Figure 2**.
-A phylogenetic tree depicting the position of the genome draft of RSV-B sampled in the period November 2022-June 2023, from patients in the Canary Islands along with NCBI GenBank publicly available sequences as computed by <a href="https://clades.nextstrain.org/">Nextstrain</a> using the the 'hRSV/B/Australia/VIC-RCH056/2019' (EPI_ISL_1653999) reference.
+A phylogenetic tree depicting the position of the genome draft of RSV-B samples collected in the period November 2022-June 2023 from patients in the Canary Islands along with NCBI GenBank publicly available sequences as computed by <a href="https://clades.nextstrain.org/">Nextstrain</a> using the the <i>'hRSV/B/Australia/VIC-RCH056/2019' (EPI_ISL_1653999)</i> reference.

 <p align="right">
   <a href="#RSV" title="Up">